 “On the heels of that, of course, you can recruit better players,” Carmichael said.
 “Because you have a little bit of success, you win the Big 12, you go to the NCAA tournament it all of a sudden opened up some doors for us to get better players.”

 Penitentiary to a palace

-One Wednesday in 2015, where the then established Cowgirls were scheduled for a routine practice, Carmichael got a call from OSU's athletic director Mike Holder.
+One Wednesday in 2015, when the then-established Cowgirls were scheduled for a routine practice, Carmichael got a call from OSU athletic director Mike Holder.

 Carmichael could ignore any thoughts of a routine rest of the day.